aadishah1/eDJy/README.md

 # eDJy
-Website to listen to music with friends and family.
+Website prototype to listen to music with friends and family.